gpocali/Alpine-bind-with-dnscrypt/README.md

  -- named.conf.zones will not be replaced if it is modified -- To automatically regenerate the file, delete it and restart the docker container

+## Logging
+ - To enable query logging, set the following environmental variable -- DNS_LOGGING=true
+ - This is dynamic at runtime and will store logs to /data/log directory

 ## Disclaimer
  This docker is not designed to be an anonymous nor to be a template of security for secure systems or sensitive data.
 You are responsible for your own configuration and implementation of this docker.